NurlanMammadov92/Applied_ML_coursera/Week2/README.md

 *This function should return one tuple of numpy arrays (training_scores, test_scores) where each array in the tuple has shape (6,).*

+## Question 7

+Based on the scores from question 6, what gamma value corresponds to a model that is underfitting (and has the worst test set accuracy)?
+What gamma value corresponds to a model that is overfitting (and has the worst test set accuracy)?
+What choice of gamma would be the best choice for a model with good generalization performance on this dataset (high accuracy on both training and test set)?

+Hint: Try plotting the scores from question 6 to visualize the relationship between gamma and accuracy.
+Remember to comment out the import matplotlib line before submission.

+*This function should return one tuple with the degree values in this order: (Underfitting, Overfitting, Good_Generalization) Please note there is only one correct solution.*